 1. Engagement Instead of Static

 Do you remember those static Geocities websites that used to be the standard website on the internet?
 Well, some businesses still have websites that look and operate just as archaic.
-Who would take a business serious that has a website that does not look current and has them wondering if the business is still operating?
+Who would take a business seriously that has a website that does not look current and has them wondering if the business is still operating?

 We live in an age where people need to have their attention grabbed immediately.
-If multiple visitors come to your site, quickly scan and leave, your site’s engagement level is bad.
-That means your website needs to have videos, free goodies, audio clips; basically be more than just a site full of text.
+If multiple visitors come to your site, quickly scan, and leave, your site’s engagement level is bad.
+That means your website needs to have videos, free goodies, and audio clips; basically, be more than just a site full of text.

 2. Cleary Communicate the Results Produced From a Successful Website

 And that can be further from the truth.
 They are two completely different types of communication.
 Telling is saying what you believe the individual wants to hear.
 Selling is demonstrating the value that you know the individual wants.

 When someone visits your business’s website, what they are looking for is clear information on how you can solve their challenges.
 A bunch of fluff information is unnecessary and distracts from how you actually provide results.
 This only confuses a person, eliminating your business from their list of potential businesses to contact for further information.

 3. Make it Simple & Easy to Navigate

 Don’t you hate those business websites where you have to search hard for the desired information?
 For example, not being able to locate the contact information in order to call that business.

-Have all information upfront an easy to locate on every page so that your website’s visitors can easily be led towards being a customer.
-Have all important information clearly displayed: email sign-up, contact information, check-out options.
+Have all information upfront and easy to locate on every page so that your website’s visitors can easily be led towards being a customer.
+Have all the important information clearly displayed: email sign-up, contact information, and check-out options.
 And you don’t need 20 pages of information in order to be effective.